MilovdZee/LEDCircleClock/README.md

 <img src="https://raw.githubusercontent.com/MilovdZee/LEDCircleClock/main/images/clock.jpg" height=300/> <img src="https://raw.githubusercontent.com/MilovdZee/LEDCircleClock/main/images/LayoutVideo.gif" height=300/>

 Filming this does not show the colors I see.
-It looks a lot more colorful in real life.
+It looks a lot warmer and more saturated in real life.

 # Hardware
 - esp8266 / NodeMCU